Spirent/openperf/tests/aat/api/v1/docs/AnalyzersApi.md

 Delete a packet analyzer result

 Delete an inactive packet analyzer result.
-Also deletes all child rx-stream objects.
+Also deletes all child rx-flow objects.
 Idempotent.

 ### Example
 ```python